Revision 08-1; Effective January 1, 2008

 Exception: Texas Simplified Application Project (TSAP) and SNAP-Combined Application Project (SNAP-CAP) participants receive a 36-month certification period.

-is likely to become ineligible in the next two months due to an expected change and the household does not meet the SR criteria, one or two months.
+is likely to become ineligible in the next two months due to an expected change and the household does not meet the SR criteria,

-Example: The household does not meet SR criteria and the person indicates during the interview that someone in the household will start a new job, begin receiving unemployment benefits or move out of (or into) the household.
+Example: The household does not meet SR criteria and the person indicates during the interview that someone in the household will start a new job, begin receiving unemployment benefits or move out of, or into, the household.

-Exception: If the household is certified for one or two months and the certification occurs after the 15th day in the last month of certification, extend the certification to the following month (unless the household is ineligible based on a change known at certification).
+Exception: If the household is certified for one or two months and the certification occurs after the 15th day in the last month of certification, extend the certification to the following month, unless the household is ineligible based on a change known at certification.

 Notes: